-A recent Centers for Disease Control and Prevention (CDC) Health Advisory addresses a recent increase in "extensively-drug-resistant" (XDR) Shigella, the strain that caused 5% of cases of shigellosis in 2022, up from 0% in 2015.
+A recent Centers for Disease Control and Prevention (CDC) Health Advisory addresses an increase in "extensively-drug-resistant" (XDR) Shigella, the strain that caused 5% of cases of shigellosis in 2022, up from 0% in 2015.
 Antibiotic resistance has been a top priority for years with national and world health organizations, so what sets this particular strain apart?
 In today's post, we will cover the 5 things you need to know about this strain of Shigella.

 #1 Shigellosis is a common bacterial infection that causes inflammatory diarrhea; XDR Shigella is just one strain that a person can contract.
-In the United States along, about 450,000 cases are reported each year, and because most are caused by strains that respond to antibiotics, most of these cases resolve without treatment within 5-7 days.
+In the United States alone, about 450,000 cases are reported each year, and because most are caused by strains that respond to antibiotics, most of these cases resolve without treatment within 5-7 days.
 In these cases, our natural immune system is enough to kill the bacteria.
 However, as with any infection, individuals who are immunocompromised, elderly, or very young may have a harder time killing the bacteria and will require antibiotics.
 Anyone who contracts XDR Shigella is at higher risk, but vulnerable populations are particularly at risk, since the antibiotics will be of no help to them, leaving them to fight off the bacteria with their weakened immune system alone.

 Why is XDR Shigella so resistant?